 We also spoke about a new type of flying vehicle that had just completed a 2-minutes flight.
 Nevertheless, a new prototype has arisen, overtaking the mentioned Cormorant prototype.

 Can you think of any other relevant flying vehicles?
-Do you think we will have this vehicles in a near future?
-Share your opinion within the Community in our Forum.
+Do you think we will have these vehicles in a near future?

 Join us and show all your talent by participating in the engineering challenges!